-Many organizations all over the world have started R & D activity in the field.
+Many organizations all over the world have started R & D activity in this field.
 This is emerging as an area of fast growth and potential employment.
-This technology holds a great promise of exciting applications in materials, electronics, medicine, food, communication links, bioscience, environment and other fields.
+This technology holds a great promise of exciting applications in material science, electronics, medicine, food, communication links, bioscience, environment and other fields.
 Nanotechnology is an emerging interdisciplinary field combining principles of chemistry and physics with the engineering principles of material design, structural analysis, computer science, electrical engineering and system engineering.
 It is the technology to make things small, light, strong, and cheap.